BenjaminMudrak/BenjaminMudrak.github.io/_pages/about.md

 Hello!
 Welcome to my website!

 I am currently a Mathematics Ph.D.
 Candidate at Purdue University.
-My advisor is Bernd Ulrich.
+My advisor is Professor Bernd Ulrich.

 My main research interest is commutative algebra.
-Specifically, I am interested in Liaison and Gorenstein-Liaison theory, as well as combinatorial commutative algebra and related fields.
+Specifically, I am interested in Liaison and Gorenstein-Liaison theory, as well as combinatorial commutative algebra and related topics.

 ------